raspberrypilearning/see-like-a-bat/worksheet.md

 An Ultrasonic distance sensor has 4 pins.

 ```
-Vcc is the pin that powers the device.
+1. Vcc is the pin that powers the device.
 It needs 5V to work.
-Trig is the pin that sends out the burst.
+2. Trig is the pin that sends out the burst.
 It can be triggered using 3.3V.
-Echo is the pin that outputs when the reflectd sound is received.
+3. Echo is the pin that outputs when the reflected sound is received.
 It outputs at 5V.
-Gnd is the ground pin, used to complete the circuit.
+4. Gnd is the ground pin, used to complete the circuit.
 ```

 Here we have a problem.
 The Echo pin is going to output 5V, but your Raspberry Pi can only receive a maximum of 3.3V through any of the GPIO pins.
-So inorder not to fry the Pi, you're going to have to reduce that output voltage.
+So in order not to fry the Pi, you're going to have to reduce that output voltage.

 ## Potential Dividers.

 1. A potential divider can split a voltage into two smaller voltages.
 It does this by using resistors.
 1. Look at the diagram below.
-It shows a singal resistor connected to 5V.
+It shows a signal resistor connected to 5V.
 The voltage across the resistor is 5V
 ![single-resistor](images/single-res.jpg)
 1. Now look at this diagram.
-By using two resitors, the voltage can be split.
+By using two resistors, the voltage can be split.
 As both resistors are the same, the voltage is split equally between the two.
 ![same-resistor](images/same-res.jpg)
-1. By altering the resistors, we can taylor the voltage across any one of them to be anything we like.
+1. By altering the resistors, we can tailor the voltage across any one of them to be anything we like.
 1. Here you can see that we have split the voltage to give us almost exactly 3.3V
 ![divider](images/divider.jpg)
 1. To work out the resistors you need, you can use the code below.
 Or you can just use the resistances in the rest of this guide.